 Research suggests that high-protein diets reduce fat mass, especially in your abdominal area .

 Belly fat is notoriously hard to get rid of because it partly consists of visceral fat.

 Visceral fat surrounds your internal organs and can’t be eliminated solely with physical activity.

 Whey protein seems to be particularly helpful in battling it.
-It contains lactoferrin and immunoglobulin, two milk proteins that protect against obesity and further promote loss of visceral fat .
+Protein powders contain lactoferrin and immunoglobulin, which help protect against obesity and promote fat loss .